November 14, 2025

 Pancreatic Cancer Symptoms Related to Complications

-Another known complication of pancreatic cancer is type 2 diabetes.
+Another known complication of pancreatic cancer is type 2 diabetes14.
 As cancer invades the pancreas, the cells that make insulin are invaded, resulting in elevated blood sugar and leading to diabetes over time.
 Pancreatic cancer is also known to increase insulin resistance, meaning it takes more and more insulin to keep blood sugar levels stable.

 Does Pancreatic Cancer Show Up on Bloodwork?

 Currently, there’s no single blood test that can detect pancreatic cancer.
-When someone has symptoms suggestive of pancreatic cancer, a series of blood tests are done in combination with imaging tests to support a diagnosis.
+When someone has symptoms suggestive of pancreatic cancer, a series of blood tests is done in combination with imaging tests to support a diagnosis.
 Some blood tests include:

 • Pancreatic enzymes: Lipase and amylase are blood tests often checked when someone has pain consistent with pancreatitis.
-These enzymes are elevated in pancreatitis and can also be elevated in some cases of pancreatic cancer.
+These enzymes are elevated in pancreatitis and can also be elevated in some cases of pancreatic cancer16

 What Tests Are There If Someone Has Pancreatic Cancer Symptoms?